PTV News (TV program)

 PTV News is a Philippine television news program broadcast by PTV.
-Originally anchored by Erik Espina, Issa Rodriguez, Chiqui Roa-Puno, and Daniel Razon, it aired from October 2, 1995, to 1997, replacing News on 4 and was replaced by The Final Report.
+Originally anchored by Erik Espina, Issa Rodriguez, Chiqui Roa-Puno, and Daniel Razon, it aired from October 2, 1995, to 1997, replacing News on 4, and was itself replaced by The Final Report.

-The newscasts returned from July 11, 2016, to July 9, 2017, replacing News @ 1, News @ 6, NewsLife, News @ 6 Saturday Edition and The Weekend News and was replaced by Sentro Balita, Ulat Bayan, Ulat Bayan Weekend, and PTV News Headlines.
+The newscast returned from July 11, 2016, to July 9, 2017, replacing News @ 1, News @ 6, NewsLife, News @ 6 Saturday Edition, and The Weekend News, and was in turn replaced by Sentro Balita, Ulat Bayan, Ulat Bayan Weekend, and PTV News Headlines.
 Aljo Bendijo, Diane Querrer, and Alex Santos served as the final anchors.

-The newscasts returned again as a weekday primetime newscast from September 18, 2017, to September 4, 2020, replacing Ulat Bayan and was replaced by Ulat Bayan.
-The hour-long program aired nationally on PTV-4 and was simulcast on government radio network Radyo Pilipinas every Monday to Friday at 6:00 PM.
+The newscast returned again as a weekday primetime program from September 18, 2017, to September 4, 2020, replacing Ulat Bayan, and was later replaced by Ulat Bayan once more.
+The hour-long program aired nationally on PTV-4 and was simulcast on the government radio network Radyo Pilipinas every Monday through Friday at 6:00 pm.

 History

-PTV News (then also known as PTV News Nationwide), the flagship late-night English language newscast of PTV, premiered on October 2, 1995, replacing News on 4 and originally anchored by Erik Espina, Issa Rodriguez, Chiqui Roa-Puno and Daniel Razon.
-As part of the rebranding of the channel as "PTV Network" during the Estrada administration, PTV News Nationwide is cancelled (as the first incarnation of PTV News) on 1997, replaced by The Final Report until 1998.
+PTV News, initially known as PTV News Nationwide, was the flagship late-night English-language newscast of PTV.
+It premiered on October 2, 1995, replacing News on 4, and was originally anchored by Erik Espina, Issa Rodriguez, and Chiqui Roa-Puno.
+This first incarnation of PTV News was cancelled in 1997 and replaced by The Final Report, which ran until 1998.

-The network-produced afternoon edition (1:00 to 2:00 PM) was anchored by Audrey Gorriceta (who has now been replaced by Alex Santos) and Princess Habibah Sarip-Paudac... primetime edition (6:00 to 7:00 PM) is anchored by Kathy San Gabriel, Aljo Bendijo and Ria Fernandez, late night edition (9:15 to 10:00 PM) is anchored by Catherine Vital, Richmond Cruz and Charms Espina and the weekend editions (6:00 to 7:00 PM) is anchored by Rocky Ignacio, and Ralph Obina for Saturday edition and Joseph Parafina Diane Querrer and Ria Fernandez for Sunday edition of the newscast from July 11, 2016, to July 9, 2017, as a result of programming changes brought about by the assumption of Duterte administration, taking over the timeslots of News @ 1, News @ 6, NewsLife and The Weekend News.
-This marked the second time that PTV's newscasts are in a single brand, the first being Teledyaryo, which aired from July 16, 2001, to June 29, 2012.
+The network-produced afternoon edition (1:00 to 2:00 pm) was anchored by Audrey Gorriceta (who has now been replaced by Alex Santos) and Princess Habibah Sarip-Paudac.
+The primetime edition (6:00 to 7:00 pm) was anchored by Kathy San Gabriel, Aljo Bendijo, and Ria Fernandez.
+The late-night edition (9:15 to 10:00 pm) was anchored by Catherine Vital, Richmond Cruz, and Charms Espina.
+The weekend editions (6:00 to 7:00 pm) were anchored by Rocky Ignacio and Ralph Obina on Saturdays, and by Joseph Parafina, Diane Querrer, and Ria Fernandez on Sundays.

+The 2016–17 run marked only the second time that PTV's newscasts were under a single brand.
+The first was Teledyaryo, which aired from July 16, 2001, to June 29, 2012.
+The programming changes followed the start of the Duterte administration.
+The relaunched PTV News took over the timeslots of News @ 1, News @ 6, NewsLife and The Weekend News.

-It was initially replaced on July 10, 2017, by three newly revamped newscasts: Sentro Balita (afternoon), Ulat Bayan (weekday and weekend evenings) and PTV News Headlines (late-night), which happened few days after the re-branding of the channel on June 28, 2017.
+PTV News was replaced on July 10, 2017, by three newly revamped newscasts: Sentro Balita (afternoon), Ulat Bayan (weekday and weekend evenings), and PTV News Headlines (late-night), shortly after the channel's rebranding on June 28, 2017.